TABLE OF CONTENTS

-Check to see if your motherboard is made from one of these manufacturers:
+Check to see if your motherboard is from one of these manufacturers:

 What Is BIOS Flashback?

-BIOS Flashback is a feature found on certain motherboards that lets you update the BIOS without needing a CPU, GPU, or memory installed.
+BIOS Flashback is a feature found on certain motherboards that lets you update the BIOS without requiring a CPU, GPU, or memory installed.

-However, the BIOS Flashback feature can be named differently depending on the manufacturer.
+The BIOS Flashback feature might be named differently depending on the motherboard manufacturer:

 - ASRock motherboards: BIOS Flashback Button